 - Durham’s Emerald

-Judy pioneered the successful grafting of finger limes, which are typically grafted to Citrus trifoliata for its ability to resist Phytophthora root rot.
-Growing from seed is generally not recommended as they won’t always be true to type and take up to 15 years to mature.
+Judy pioneered the successful grafting of finger limes, which are typically grafted to Citrus trifoliata for their ability to resist Phytophthora root rot.
 Commercial production of finger limes is mostly confined to northern NSW and southern Queensland.

 Over the past decade, commercial interest in bush food has propelled finger lime into the spotlight with the fruit commanding a high market price.
 50% of finger limes are exported to Europe and Asia where they are served in high-end establishments.
-If you are lucky enough to find finger limes for sale, prices start from $80 Australian dollars per kilogram.
+If you are lucky enough to find finger limes for sale, prices start at 80 Australian dollars per kilogram.

-Finger limes are able to hybridise with other citrus varieties and the CSIRO has produced three novel finger lime varieties suitable for commercial sale.
+Finger canble to hybridise with other citrus varieties and the CSIRO has produced three novel finger lime varieties suitable for commercial sale.

 - Australian Blood Lime: Citrus australasica (finger lime) x Citrus × microcarpa (mandarin x cumquat)